Table of Contents

 - Parsley for garnish

-- Place the rubbed fillets into the hot oil and cook it for around 7-8 min until both sides of fillets turn to golden brown colour.
+Place the rubbed fillets into the hot oil and cook it for around 7-8 minutes until both sides of the fillets turn to golden brown colour.

 - Powdered turmeric (1 teaspoon)